heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 To use headless JWT authentication and authorization with an AWS service such as S3, workloads use the following steps to obtain a suitable access token:

-1. The workload calls the AssumeRoleWithWebIdentity endpoint on the AWS STS service and presents a JWT bearer token in addition to the ARN of the role that the workload wishes to assume.
+1. The workload makes an AssumeRoleWithWebIdentity call to the AWS STS service and presents a JWT bearer token in addition to the ARN of the role that the workload wishes to assume.
 2. AWS STS verifies the signature of the JWT bearer token following the